 “It’s supposed to help the lungs,” Nelson said to the Washington Post about the treatment.
 “Over the years I’ve smoked a lot of cigarettes, and I’ve had emphysema and pneumonia four or five times, so my lungs were really screwed up, and I had heard that this stem-cell operation would be good for them.
 So I said, ‘Well, I’m gonna try it out.’”

 Stem cells are the building blocks of life – essential to every organism.
 They self renew and replicate and can form any type of tissue in the body.
 At clinics such as the Lung Institute, autologous stem cells – adult stem cells – are used to treat pulmonary conditions such as emphysema and chronic obstructive pulmonary disease (COPD).

 Stem Cell Therapy for Lung Disease

 At the Lung Institute, stem cells are extracted from the patient’s own body, processed and are then reintroduced into the body to promote healing.
-Since stem cells can continuously replicate, the progression of a disease can slow down following treatment and the patient’s quality of life can improve.
+Since stem cells can continuously replicate, the progression of a disease may slow down following treatment and the patient’s quality of life can improve.